Updated: Apr 7

 For example, lettuce takes 26-30 days in an aquaponics system and takes 45 to 48 days in soil.

-The reason for this is that the roots don't have to go out in search of water and food, in an aquaponics system all that is readily available.
+The reason why is because the roots don't have to go out in search of water and food, in an aquaponics system all that is readily available.

 Is Aquaponics organic?